UofM-CASDA/CASDAPkg/README.md

 in the R console.

-Then use this command for documentation:
+Then use this command for documentation and some helpful examples using these data sets:

 vignette(package="CASDAPkg", topic = "CASDAPkg_documentation")